jvvlee/twitch-plays-wokemon/README.md

 - fmt linter for sublime?
 - Constructor for Interpretron class and another attribute for dictionary, ability to pass in own dictionary (for example, different systems/games)
 - Merge into master

+Week 3:
+- Integrate commander and twitch reader together with a channel
+- More tests